drivers-seat/drivers-seat-api/docs/campaigns/call_to_action/README.md

 [Campaign Actions](../campaign_actions/README.md) define how a user may interact with the campaign.

-Add an accept action presented as a button button
+Add an accept action presented as a button.

 ```elixir
 cta